Victoire of France: Reign of Louis XVI

 The Mesdames did not get along well with Queen Marie Antoinette.
-When the queen introduced the new custom of informal evening family suppers, as well as other informal habits which undermined the formal court etiquette, it resulted in an exodus of the old court nobility in opposition to the queen's reforms, which gathered in the salon of the Mesdames.
-They entertained extensively at Bellevue as well as at Versailles; their salon was reportedly regularly frequented by minister Maurepas, whom Adélaïde had elevated to power, by the Prince of Condé and the Prince of Conti, both members of the anti-Austrian party, as well as Beaumarchais, who read aloud his satires of Austria and its power figures.
-The Austrian Ambassador Mercy reported that their salon was a centre of intrigues against Marie Antoinette, where the Mesdames tolerated poems satirizing the queen.
-The Mesdames gathered the extreme conservative Dévots party of the nobility opposed to the philosophers, the encyclopedists and the economists.
+When the Queen introduced the new custom of informal evening family suppers, as well as other informal habits which undermined the formal court etiquette, it resulted in an exodus of the old court nobility in opposition to the Queen's reforms, which gathered in the salon of the Mesdames.
+They entertained extensively at Bellevue as well as at Versailles; their salon was reportedly regularly frequented by minister Jean Frédéric Phélypeaux, Count of Maurepas, whom Adélaïde had elevated to power, by Louis Joseph, Prince of Condé and the Prince of Conti, both members of the anti-Austrian party, as well as Pierre Beaumarchais, who read aloud his satires of Austria and its power figures.
+The Austrian Ambassador Florimond Claude, Comte de Mercy-Argenteau reported that their salon was a centre of intrigues against Marie Antoinette, where the Mesdames tolerated poems satirizing the queen.
+The Mesdames gathered the extreme conservative Dévots party of the nobility opposed to the philosophes, the Encyclopédistes and the economists.